vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 To conclude I wish to present an image that may alleviate our doubts somewhat.
 It concerns a crossbar found in Nagarī (Rajasthan) illustrated in Williams 1982, Pl.
 216. On p.
 140 f. this scholar gives the following description.

-The most impressive carvings at Nagarī are the remains of a gigantic gateway or toran. a that must belong to the early sixth century on the basis of its relationship to works from Mandasor.
+The most impressive carvings at Nagarī are the remains of a gigantic gateway or toraṇa that must belong to the early sixth century on the basis of its relationship to works from Mandasor.

 The lintel has sculptures on both sides.
 The reliefs on what appears to be the reverse (mistakenly said in op. cit.
 141 to be illustrated in Pl.
 216) are identified by Williams as scenes from ‘the story of the encounter between Arjuna and the kirāta or hunter’.
 After his fight with Siva incognito, Arjuna receives the ´